 1. Link Equity

-Further, you can use both internal links and external links to get higher link equity.
+Further, you can use both internal and external links to get higher link equity.
 Marketing agents often neglect the potential of internal links while chasing outbound links.
-Although outreach is essential to build your profile and establish yourself as an authority in the industry, do not forget to consider internal links.
+Although outreach is essential to build your profile and to establish yourself as an authority in the industry, do not forget to consider internal links.

 Besides, when combined with anchor text, it gives search engines a better understanding of your site and helps your page rank on SERPs.